Subscribe to Our Newsletter

-Payday lenders are regulated by the California Department of Business Oversight (DBO).
-The DBO has an online brochure about payday lending:
+Payday lenders are regulated by the Department of Financial Protection and Innovation (DFPI).
+The DFPI has an online brochure about payday lending:

-You can contact the DBO to check the licensing status of a payday lender, history of disciplinary actions against a payday lender, or to file a complaint.
-You can submit a complaint to the DBO online or, to submit a complaint by mail, download the Complaint Form (in Spanish: Formulario de Quejas de el Consumidor) and mail to:
+You can contact the DFPI to check the license of a payday lender, history of disciplinary actions against a payday lender, or to file a complaint.
+You can submit a complaint to the DFPI online or, to submit a complaint by mail, download the Complaint Form (in Spanish: Formulario de Quejas de el Consumidor) and mail to:

 Attn: Consumer Services